Practices Will be in the Mornings and Open to the Public and Media, Spring Game Saturday, April 27 at 2 p.m.

 In 2011 the Cowboy offense ranked No. 11 in the nation in fewest sacks allowed, allowing only 12 sacks in 13 games.
 Three UW offensive linemen earned Mountain West All-Conference honors in 2011.
 Senior tackle Clayton Kirven and junior center Nick Carlson were named Second Team All-Mountain West.
 Sophomore offensive guard Tyler Strong earned Honorable Mention All-Conference recognition.
 Carlson was named to the Rimington Trophy Watch List for the first time in 2011.

-In 2010, Kaligis coached sophomore center Carlson, who went on to earn Honorable Mention All-Mountain West Conference honors.
+Kaligis coached sophomore center Carlson in 2010.
+Carlson went on to earn Honorable Mention All-Mountain West Conference honors.
 One of Kaligis' 2009 Cowboys, offensive tackle Ryan Otterson, signed a free-agent contract with the San Diego Chargers following the 2010 NFL Draft.

 An outstanding college football player and track athlete, Kaligis started all 12 games at offensive guard for the Washington Huskies and former head football coach Don James when they captured the 1991 National Championship.
 The Huskies posted a perfect 12-0 record and defeated Michigan, 34-14, in the Rose Bowl on Jan.
 1, 1992, to win the national title.
 He was a member of the Husky Football team from 1990-94.